devopscenter/dcUtils/README.md

 Then from the host browser you can access this by giving the IP or container name and provide a port at the end of the URL.

+#### Reload the site *(web continer only)
+In order to reload the site [Log into the web container](README.md#logging-into-a-container) and execute the following command:

+    supervisorctl restart nginx
+    supervisorctl restart uwsgi

+#### Reload django-rq async tasks *(default web and workder container only)
+    stop-dc-containers.sh -s web
+    stop-dc-containers.sh -s worker
+    start-dc-containers.sh -s web
+    start-dc-containers.sh -s worker

+#### Examine logs
+All logging in each container goes to syslog, and that in turn is funneled to the syslog container.
+During initial setup there were configuration values defined for the centralized logging service you subscribe to.
+All logs will show up there.

+#### Some help docker commands

+    # examing running processes
+    docker ps

+    # examine local volumes
+    docker volume ls

+    # clear all containers (they must be stopped)
+    docker rm $(docker rm -aq)

+    # clear all locally cached images (all containers must first have been deleted)
+    docker rmi $(docker images -q)

+    # delete all volumes that are not currenntly in use
+    docker volume rm $(docker volume ls -qf dangling=true)

+    # delete all volumes
+    docker volume rm $(docker volume ls -q)

+    # start an interactive bash shell in a running container (in this case the postgres master)
+    docker exec -it pgmaster-1 /bin/bash

+#### A note about DB handling
+The db itself ordinarily persists across starting and stopping the containers.
+Therefore, once you’ve loaded the db it will ordinarily stay as-is until you explicitly delete or change it.

 ### Multiple base directories - Work Spaces
 By default the idea of working with the devops.center environment is that there is one default workspace named: default.
 This default workspace has a directory